 If you are as old as me and you remember that big 1979 pop hit “Pop Musik” by M, which was actually a chap called Robin Scott, and you bought the single with the cute photo of a smiling baby on the cover, then you have seen one half of Afterhere, Ms Berenice Scott.
 Robin is her dad.

 I have personally shared a lovey house with Berenice some years ago at a weekend house party in Devon, held by a mutual friend who was in the band her then partner played drums in.
 I recall listening to some demo tracks she had just recorded with former Level 42 guitarist Boon Gould (or was it drummer Phil Gould, his brother?) and I remarked then what a superb voice she had.

-Wind forward at least 15 years and here is Berenice in fine form, sharing the billing with 1980s synth pop stars Heaven 17’s Glen Gregory, under the moniker of Afteterhere on their debut album “Addict”.
+Wind forward at least 15 years and here is Berenice in fine form, sharing the billing with 1980s synth pop stars Heaven 17’s Glenn Gregory, under the moniker of Afteterhere on their debut album “Addict”.

-Glen’s band had hits with “Temptation”, “Come Live With Me” and “Crushed By The Wheels Of Industry”, and he was one of the singers on the original Band Aid single “Feed The World”.
+Glenn’s band had hits with “Temptation”, “Come Live With Me” and “Crushed By The Wheels Of Industry”, and he was one of the singers on the original Band Aid single “Feed The World”.
 Glenn also sings in Tony Visconti and Woody Woodmansey’s band Holy Holy, performing Bowie material.

-Glen and Berenice met five years ago at an airport in Denmark when they were both due to perform at a festival.
+Glenn and Berenice met five years ago at an airport in Denmark when they were both due to perform at a festival.
 Heaven 17 needed a second keyboard player and seeing Berenice play, Glenn decided she was someone he wanted to work with.